Do It in the Name of Love: The Monkees

 Producer Jeff Barry tapped Bloom and Goldberg to write songs for what would be the Monkees' final album for Colgems Records.
 Barry had recently produced songs for The Archies with both songwriters.
 Following the release of Changes in May 1970, their collaboration with the Monkees continued for a final single.
 The remaining Monkees, Micky Dolenz and Davy Jones, recorded "Do It in the Name of Love" and its B-side "Lady Jane" during a single session on 22 September 1970.
 (Peter Tork and Michael Nesmith both left the group in a musical capacity before recording sessions for Changes began.)
 Both sides were produced and arranged by Jeff Barry and written by Bloom and Goldberg.

 Before the single could be released, Colgems Records folded and its catalogue was transferred to Bell Records.
 Bell decided to release the single on its label, crediting "Mickey Dolenz & Davy Jones" as the artists, with the misspelling of Micky Dolenz's name going unnoticed at the time.
+The single was also released in Japan, where it had a picture sleeve and was credited to "The Monkees".

 "Do It in the Name of Love" failed to chart, and the Monkees officially disbanded.

-The song first re-emerged on the Monkees' Rhino box set Listen to the Band in 1991.
+The song first re-emerged in 1981 in Japan, where the Monkees were having a resurgence in popularity.
+The reissued single from Arista Records managed to crack #93 on Japan's Oricon Singles Chart.
+It first reappeared in the United States on the Monkees' Rhino box set Listen to the Band in 1991.
 It also appeared on the 2001 box set Music Box.
 Both sides of the single were bonus tracks on the 1994 CD reissue of Changes and the Classic Album Collection from 2016.